 - Copyright in individual texts cited resides with the original IPR holders, as noted in the respective file header in version 3.2.
 For a full list please see the documentation page.

 - In order to use ARCHER, whether locally at a consortium university or online via the internet, you must complete the User Agreement available on the documentation page.
-You must print, read and sign the whole agreement, keeping the hard copy for reference.
-The single page of Part 2 (individual researcher) or Part 3 (instructor on behalf of a class) must be scanned and uploaded on the web form.
+You must read the whole agreement; we suggest keeping a hard copy for reference.
 NB.
-Students in a class do not need to complete the ARCHER online form or submit a separate User Agreement.
+Students in a class do not need to complete the ARCHER online form.

 - For online access to ARCHER at Lancaster, all users (including students in a class) must first create an account on the CQPweb server there.
 Individual researchers then enter their registered CQPweb username on the ARCHER sign-up form.
 Instructors of classes should collect a list of their students’ CQPweb usernames and send it by email to email@example.com.

 - Permission to access ARCHER is individual, strictly for that user alone and not to be shared with others.

 - In due course there will also be login information for the online version hosted at the University of Zurich.

 - Users at a consortium department should check on local arrangements for access.